-The Memorial Avenue corridor is a mile-long axial landscape that includes the Arlington Memorial Bridge, Memorial Circle, Memorial Avenue Bridge (over Boundary Channel), Memorial Avenue, and the entrance to Arlington National Cemetery.
-Basic elements of the Memorial Avenue corridor were first articulated in the 1901 Senate Park Commission (McMillan) Plan of 1901-02.
-With the exception of Memorial Circle, the work of parkway designer Gilmore D. Clarke, the corridor was designed by McKim, Mead & White under project architect William Mitchell Kendall.
-Conceived as a grand entryway to Arlington Cemetery, it is a major element of the system of public buildings, parks, memorials, bridges, and drives that constitutes the monumental core of Washington, D.C.
-The composition is Neoclassical in design, and landscape features are, for the most part, formal in style.
-The corridor is significant for its embodiment of the ideals of the City Beautiful movement.
-The bridge and its features also represent the work of several masters, particularly the architects William Mitchell Kendall and Charles Follen McKim.
-The VASHPO concurred with the findings of the Memorial Avenue Corridor Cultural Landscapes Inventory on July 19, 2004, in accordance with Section 110 of the NHPA.
-The DCHPO concurred with the findings on August 16, 2004.

-Contributing Buildings and Structures of the Memorial Avenue corridor within the APE include: the Arlington Memorial Bridge; the Arts of War (Sacrifice) and the Arts of War (Valor); the Memorial Avenue (Boundary Channel) Bridge; and the Memorial Circle Pylons.
-Contributing Circulation features within the APE include: Memorial Circle; the pedestrian system on the two bridges and avenue; and the pedestrian walks around Memorial Circle.
-Contributing Small-Scale Features within the APE include: the "Durax" centerline of Memorial Avenue and both bridges; the original cast-iron inlet grates along both bridges and Memorial Avenue; the granite block "Durax" surface of the Memorial Avenue Bridge; the granite curbstones; the granite header stones at the ends of bridges; the granite lamp post bases, the sidewalk paving on the two bridges and avenue, the triangular "islands" of granite blocks at the east and west ends of Memorial Circle; and the Washington standard lamp posts.
-Contributing Vegetation features within the APE include the holly hedge along Memorial Avenue, the white oak border of Memorial Avenue, and the white pines at the four pylons near Memorial Circle.
-Contributing Views and Vistas include: views of the green parkland along both sides of the Potomac from Arlington Memorial Bridge and views to the river, Capitol dome, and other landmarks of the Capital from Memorial Circle.
-Contributing Constructed Water Features within the APE include Boundary Channel.
-12
+- 1 The Memorial Avenue corridor is a mile-long axial landscape that includes the Arlington Memorial - 2 Bridge, Memorial Circle, Memorial Avenue Bridge (over Boundary Channel), Memorial Avenue, and the - 3 entrance to Arlington National Cemetery.
+Basic elements of the Memorial Avenue corridor were first - 4 articulated in the 1901 Senate Park Commission (McMillan) Plan of 1901-02.
+With the exception of - 5 Memorial Circle, the work of parkway designer Gilmore D. Clarke, the corridor was designed by McKim, - 6 Mead & White under project architect William Mitchell Kendall.
+Conceived as a grand entryway to - 7 Arlington Cemetery, it is a major element of the system of public buildings, parks, memorials, bridges, - 8 and drives that constitutes the monumental core of Washington, D.C.
+The composition is Neoclassical in - 9 design, and landscape features are, for the most part, formal in style.
+The corridor is significant for its - 10 embodiment of the ideals of the City Beautiful movement.
+The bridge and its features also represent the - 11 work of several masters, particularly the architects William Mitchell Kendall and Charles Follen McKim. - 12 The Virginia State Historic Preservation Office (VASHPO) concurred with the findings of the Memorial - 13 Avenue Corridor Cultural Landscapes Inventory on July 19, 2004, in accordance with Section 110 of the - 14 NHPA.
+The DCHPO concurred with the findings on August 16, 2004. - 15 Contributing Buildings and Structures of the Memorial Avenue corridor within the APE include: the - Arlington Memorial Bridge; the Arts of War (Sacrifice) and the Arts of War (Valor); the Memorial Avenue - 17 (Boundary Channel) Bridge; and the Memorial Circle Pylons.
+Contributing Circulation features within the - APE include: Memorial Circle; the pedestrian system on the two bridges and avenue; and the pedestrian - 19 walks around Memorial Circle.
+Contributing Small-Scale Features within the APE include: the "Durax" - 20 centerline of Memorial Avenue and both bridges; the original cast-iron inlet grates along both bridges - 21 and Memorial Avenue; the granite block "Durax" surface of the Memorial Avenue Bridge; the granite - 22 curbstones; the granite header stones at the ends of bridges; the granite lamp post bases, the sidewalk - 23 paving on the two bridges and avenue, the triangular "islands" of granite blocks at the east and west - 24 ends of Memorial Circle; and the Washington standard lamp posts.
+Contributing Vegetation features - 25 within the APE include the white pines at the four pylons near Memorial Circle.
+Contributing Views and - Vistas include: views of the green parkland along both sides of the Potomac from Arlington Memorial - 27 Bridge and views to the river, Capitol dome, and other landmarks of the Capital from Memorial Circle. - 28 Contributing Constructed Water Features within the APE include Boundary Channel.11